-Figure 6-15.
+Figure 7-10.
 Fault Module

 All fault modules are capable of detecting faults only once per DPWM switching cycle.
-Each one of the fault modules have a separate max_count and the fault flag will be set only if sequential faults count exceeds max count.
+Each one of the fault modules have a separate max_count value and the device sets the fault flag only when the sequential faults count exceeds the max count value.

-Once the fault flag is set DPWMs need to be disabled by DPWM_EN going low in order to clear the fault flags.
-Note, all four Fault Modules share the same DPWM_EN control, all fault flags (output of Fault Modules) is cleared simultaneously.
+After the fault flag is set, DPWMs must be disabled by DPWM_EN going low in order to clear the fault flags.